Roland's homepage

 This article contains several useful tricks for manipulating PDF files.

-The focus of this article is on Open Source and Free software, that are available for UNIX-like operating systems.
+The focus of this article is on Free Software, that are available for UNIX-like operating systems.
 These tools are made for use on the command-line of a shell.

 Adding password restrictions to a PDF file